denny-imanuel/AngularDocker/README.md

 # Angular Docker

-This project shows how to dockerize web application build using Angular CLI application.
+This project shows how to dockerize web application build using Angular web development framework for Java Script programming language.

 ## Requirements